Martha Wainwright

-Martha Wainwright (born May 8, 1976) is a Canadian-American singer-songwriter, musician, and actress.
+Martha Wainwright (born May 8, 1976) is a Canadian singer-songwriter and musician.
 She has released seven critically-acclaimed studio albums.

 Wainwright is the daughter of musicians Kate McGarrigle and Loudon Wainwright III and the younger sister of singer–composer Rufus Wainwright.

 Martha Wainwright's live performances have received critical praise, with The Telegraph writing that her concerts "leave in no doubt that she is a singular star."
-Apart from music, she has appeared in several film projects, including Martin Scorsese’s The Aviator and the HBO miniseries Olive Kitteridge alongside Frances McDormand.
+Apart from music, she has appeared in several film projects, including Martin Scorsese's The Aviator and the HBO miniseries Olive Kitteridge alongside Frances McDormand.
 Wainwright owns and operates Ursa, a café, concert-hall, bar, and recording space in Montreal.

 Early life

 Martha was born in New York City on May 8, 1976, to folk musicians Kate McGarrigle and Loudon Wainwright III.
 She moved to Montreal with her mother and brother when she was one year old, and was raised in Montreal in a musical family.
-She is Rufus Wainwright's sister and they frequently perform together and collaborate on each other’s albums.
+She is Rufus Wainwright's sister and they frequently perform together and collaborate on each other's albums.
 Martha is also half-sister to Lucy Wainwright Roche, with whom she collaborated on the album Songs In The Dark, which was nominated for a Juno Award.